Volvo Snabbe: Volvo L430 Trygge

 In early 1957 the program was supplemented with the larger L430 Trygge ("Safe").
 With sturdier chassis and suspension the payload was increased to approx. 5 tonnes.
 From 1963 onwards the Trygge was offered with a more economical diesel engine as an alternative.
-Since Volvo didn't have the resources to develop an engine of their own, they chose to buy a matching tractor engine from Ford.
-With only 65 bhp, performance was rather mundane.
+Since Volvo didn't have the resources to develop an engine of their own, they chose to buy the 3.6-litre "Dorset" tractor engine from Ford.
+With only 65 PS, performance was rather mundane.

 Volvo F82/F83

 Volvo introduced its "System 8" in 1965.
 Changes for the smallest trucks were restricted to new names.
 Snabbe became F82 and Trygge became F83.
 Production of the B36 V8 engine halted in 1966, and thus disappeared the last petrol engine Volvo truck.
-In 1967 Volvo replaced the Ford diesel with a stronger engine from Perkins Engines.
+In 1967 Volvo replaced the Ford diesel with the more powerful Perkins 4.236 from Perkins Engines; Volvo called it the D39.

 1972 saw the last modernization of the model series.
 The engine was moved forward in the chassis to provide better space inside the cab.
 The main exterior change was a new radiator grille in black plastic.
 The trucks were now called F82S and F83S respectively.